GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

 \subsection{STRAT-PARK: Parkinson’s disease volumetry study at 7T}

-Both \fsv{} and \go{} were able to detect volumetric changes between HC and PDP as shown in Figure \ref{fig:boxp-volum}.
+\fsv{}, \go{} and \sys{} were able to detect volumetric changes between HC and PDP as shown in Figure \ref{fig:boxp-volum}.
 The consistent decrease in volumes between HC and PDP is in agreement with the literature for these three ROIs \citep{junque2005amygdalar,pieperhoff2022regional,geng2006magnetic}.

-However, one difference observed between \fsv{} and \go{} was the larger average hippocampal volume computed by \go{} for both HC and PDP compared to \fsv{} (middle plot in Figure \ref{fig:boxp-volum}).
+However, one difference observed between \fsv{} and both \go{} and \sys{} was the larger median hippocampal volume computed for both HC and PDP compared to \fsv{} (middle plot in Figure \ref{fig:boxp-volum}).
 Ad hoc qualitative observations of the segmentation results indicated that, in certain subjects with substantially enlarged ventricles, \go{} tended to overestimate hippocampal volume by erroneously including portions of the adjacent inferior lateral ventricle inside the hippocampal delineation.
-Nonetheless, this hippocampal over-segmentation did not appear to impact the segmentation quality for the amygdala.
+That was not observed for \fsv{} nor \sys{}.
+Nonetheless, this hippocampal over-segmentation did not appear to impact the segmentation quality for the amygdala for \go{}.
 This highlights a potential limitation of the generative model used by \go{}, namely its inability to synthesize unhealthy brain anatomies where subtle anatomical deviations from healthy brains can impact its performance.
 As for any automated segmentation technique, we recommend the users to visually inspect their segmentation results.
 Incorporating a more diverse training dataset with older subjects could possibly help mitigating this issue.
 Ultimately, further clinical validation and analyses on more diverse and aged clinical cohorts with different neurological conditions should be done for \go{} in the future, but is currently outside the scope of this work.